 Tools for Healthy Relationships (elementary youth)

 Consists of age-appropriate sessions to help young participants develop life skills that allow them to establish and maintain healthy, violence-free relationships.
 The interactive lessons include identifying characteristics of healthy relationships, bullying, exploring feelings and communication skills.
-Learning is reinforced by group discussion, role plays, crafts and games.
+Learning is reinforced by group discussion, role-plays, crafts and games.

 Safe Dates (teens and young adults)

 Designed to help teens recognize the difference between caring, supportive relationships and controlling, manipulative or abusive relationships.
-Case studies and interactive activities are used to connect with teens who have not started dating, as well as those who are involved in relationships.
+Case studies and interactive activities are used to connect with teens that have not started dating, as well as those who are involved in relationships.